abidbmt/rbxts-transform-print/README.md

 A TypeScript AST transformer for [roblox-ts](https://roblox-ts.com/) that enhances debugging by replacing `$print` calls with formatted `print` statements, including file names, line numbers, and configurable log levels.

+I want to say that I will only work on this whenever I feel like it or when I need to improve it in any way.
+Feel free to contribute tho!
+I will try to cooperate as much as I can.

 ## Table of Contents

 - [Installation](#installation)